 You don’t have to be Martha Stewart to fashion this charming star-shaped wreath from branches, raffia, zip ties, and a little duct tape.

-Find additional inspiration with a selection of wreaths created by Chicago Botanic Garden staff in 2013.
-See this year’s staff wreaths in our Greenhouse Gallery during Wonderland Express.
+Find additional inspiration with a selection of wreaths created by Chicago Botanic Garden staff a few years ago.

 Just follow these step-by-step instructions from Heather Sherwood, one of our very creative senior horticulturists, to get your own star appeal for the holidays.
 Heather has selected red-twig dogwood (Cornus sericea) for its warm, cheery color, but the star can be made from any combination of branches and natural materials, including evergreens (such as junipers) and corkscrew willows.
 If taste dictates, you can bling out with bells, bows, glitter, or other embellishments.
 Here’s how Heather does it: